ankeetmaini/collaborative-text-editor/README.md

 - All of this is wrapped in a `Promise` as you can only trigger changes to the channel when you've successfully subscribed to the channel itself!
 - To use private channels, you must be authenticated.
 [Pusher makes writing an auth server very easy](https://pusher.com/docs/authenticating_users#authEndpoint).
 I used their NodeJS template [here](server.js).
 - With that, we have our first version of Collaborative Text Editor **ready**!
 Whistles :P
+- This `demo app` doesn't account for cases like concurrent edits at the same place in the document.
+For a *production-like* app you'd want to use [Operational Transformation](http://operational-transformation.github.io/) to solve the problem.

 ![](https://dl.dropboxusercontent.com/s/1pa8g5a44owf54q/online-collaboration-text-collab-edit.gif)

 ## Brownie points!

 - To make this more awesome we can use [Pusher's Presence channels](https://pusher.com/docs/client_api_guide/client_presence_channels) which can even give information about the identity of the users who are editing your app!

+## Next Steps

+- Add support for code highlighting for your choice of language and you've a collaborative code editor ready, which you can use to solve a fun puzzle or for a remote interview!

 ## PS: [Pusher's realtime capability FTW!](https://pusher.com/)